Siddharth-Singh-2004/siddharth-singh-2004/README.md

 🔭 I am a sophomore at the Indian Institute of Technology (IIT) at Dharwad pursuing my undergraduate B.Tech degree in Computer Science & Engineering (CSE).

+- 👯 I’m passionate about contributing to Open Source Software.

 🌱 Interested in all things AI and its real life applications.

 <a href="https://www.linkedin.com/in/siddharth-singh-2483bb251/"><img align="left" src="https://raw.githubusercontent.com/yushi1007/yushi1007/main/images/linkedin.svg" alt="Siddharth Singh | LinkedIn" width="21px"/>Feel free to contact for any project ideas and collaborations</a>